A Closer Look

 As this is a new procedure, there are no statistics on the long-term effectiveness (beyond 12 months) of this treatment.
 Patients who participated in this original study, however, will continue to be followed by researchers for five years.

 Focused ultrasound has been reported to have a 47% improvement in targeted hand tremor after three months and a 40% improvement one year after surgery.
+A three-year analysis of long-term results showed individuals’ hand tremor severity scores improved by 76.5% over baseline.
+Improvement in tremor/motor function after three years was 53%.
+Read the latest report on outcomes here.
 It offers a reduced risk of infection and blood clot formation, and there is no exposure to radiation.
 It also offers tremor relief without the need for periodic equipment adjustments.
 However, treatment is currently considered safe to treat just one side of the brain, usually the dominant side.

 Focused ultrasound is currently available to treat ET at several academic medical centers in North America, Europe, and Asia.